giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 time: 10
 ---

-During the last months, the interest of the community to the upcoming version of React has grown rapidly, especially after the awesome job [Lin Clark](https://twitter.com/linclark) did to explain how `React Fiber` works with [cartoons](https://www.youtube.com/watch?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0&v=ZCuYPiUIONs) at React Conf 2017.
+During the last months, the interest of the community to the latest version of React has grown rapidly, especially after the awesome job [Lin Clark](https://twitter.com/linclark) did to explain how `React Fiber` works with [cartoons](https://www.youtube.com/watch?list=PLb0IAmt7-GS3fZ46IGFirdqKTIxlws7e0&v=ZCuYPiUIONs) at React Conf 2017.

 So, what is `React Fiber` in a nutshell?